ethz-asl/panoptic_mapping/README.md

 A short video overview explaining the approach will be released upon publication.

 # Installation
 Installation instructions for Linux.
-The repository was developed on Ubuntu 18.04 with ROS melodic and also tested on Ubuntu 20.04 with ROS noetic.
+The repository was developed on Ubuntu 18.04 with ROS melodic.
+The repository was also tested on Ubuntu 20.04 with ROS noetic, replace python with python3 in the installation instructions..

 **Prerequisites**